PrafulShinde8/Ajackus-Assignment/README.md

 ## Challenges and Improvements
-During development, challenges included managing state effectively and ensuring smooth API interactions.
 If given more time, I was able to enhance the UI for better user experience.

 ## License
 This project is open-source and available under the MIT License.